Michael Hill (jeweller): The Hills golf course

 Hill had The Wolves are Coming by Chinese sculptor Liu Ruowang installed.
-Originally on display at 798 Art Zone in Beijing, the 110 larger-than-life wolf figurines were placed at the golf course in October 2012 on a site chosen by the artist, and not at the site prepared by Hill's staff.
+Originally on display at 798 Art Zone in Beijing, the 110 larger-than-life wolf statues were placed at the golf course in October 2012 on a site chosen by the artist, and not at the site prepared by Hill's staff.
 At the centre of the installation is a sword-wielding warrior; this piece alone weighs 3 tonne.

+Hill also commissioned Max Patté to create a work for The Hills.
+The piece, which was unveiled on 12 May 2013, consists of five cast-iron horses, each of which is 2.6m high, 3m long and weighs 1.5 tonnes.
+Patté modelled the sculptures in clay.
+The clay models were scanned and the data sent to a foundry in China.
+The foundry made full-scale polystyrene models which Patté then covered in a plasticine skin to add finishing details.
+The foundry then cast the horses in iron and they were shipped to New Zealand.